7 Most Scenic Bay Walks in Sydney

 Sydney Harbour views from Cremorne Point

-The circuit walk around the Cremorne Point peninsula is an easy 3 km foreshore trail with beautiful views of Mosman Bay, Sydney Harbour, and the city skyline.
+The Cremorne Point Circuit is an easy 3-kilometre foreshore trail that offers stunning views of Mosman Bay, Sydney Harbour, and the city skyline.

-Located 6 km from the Sydney CBD, Cremorne Point is a quiet harbourside suburb on the lower north shore.
-The walk starts and ends at the Cremorne Point ferry wharf, with an optional detour to the Robertsons Point Lookout.
+Situated just 6 kilometres from the Sydney CBD, Cremorne Point is a peaceful harbourside suburb on the lower north shore.
+The walk begins and ends at the Cremorne Point ferry wharf, with an optional detour to Robertsons Point Lookout.

-There are various highlights to explore, such as the Robertsons Point Lighthouse, Cremorne Reserve, the MacCallum swimming pool, grand mansions, and picturesque gardens.
+Along the way, you’ll discover several highlights, including the Robertsons Point Lighthouse, Cremorne Reserve, the historic MacCallum swimming pool, grand mansions, and picturesque gardens.

 More information: Cremorne Point Circuit Walk.